 In part 1, I talked about why people, specifically long-time friends cut you off for no reason.

-In part 2, I talk about the possible red flags you might have missed, based on my painful experience when a friend of 17 years cut me off, and how you can deal with such an upsetting situation.
+In part 2, I talk about the possible red flags in the friendship you might have missed, based on my painful experience when a friend of 17 years cut me off, and how you can deal with such an upsetting situation.

 The Red flags (that were already there)

-Sometimes, in our friendships and relationships, we get so comfortable and used to the status quo that we fail to see the blinding red flags that may have crept in over time.
+Sometimes, in our friendships and relationships, we get so comfortable and used to the status quo that we fail to see the blinding red flags in the friendship that may have crept in over time.

 #1: I was dropped every time she had a new friend